Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 How Can You Use Email Retargeting?

-Here are some of the best ways to implement an email retargeting campaign within your overall marketing strategy:
+Here are some of the best ways to implement an email retargeting campaign within your overall marketing strategies:

-You can use retargeting if you have a lot of website visitors who take no action other than browsing.
+You can use retargeting if you have a lot of site visitors who take no action other than browsing.

 You could then send them a retargeting email that includes more content they might be interested in and helps them move down your sales funnel.